Style of the British sovereign: Dominions and Commonwealth realms

-The designation "Emperor of India" was dropped from the royal style in 1948 after the independence of India and Pakistan a year earlier, even though King George VI remained king of the dominion of India until 1950, when it became a republic within the Commonwealth.
-The dominion of Pakistan existed between 1947 and 1956, when it too became a republic within the Commonwealth.
+The designation "Emperor of India" was dropped from the royal style in 1948 after the independence of India and Pakistan a year earlier, even though King George VI remained king of the transitional nation state known as the dominion of India until 1950, when it became a republic (staying within the Commonwealth).
+The dominion of Pakistan likewise existed between 1947 and 1956, when it too became a republic within the Commonwealth.
 Similarly, although the republic of Ireland was constituted in 1949, "Great Britain and Ireland" was not replaced with "Great Britain and Northern Ireland" until 1953.
 In the same year the phrase "Head of the Commonwealth" was also added, and "British Dominions beyond the Seas" was replaced with "other Realms and Territories".
 Thus, the style of the present sovereign is "By the Grace of God, of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories King, Head of the Commonwealth, Defender of the Faith".

 Also in 1953, separate styles were adopted for each of the realms over which the sovereign reigned (the Commonwealth realms).
-Most realms used the form "Queen of ... and of Her other Realms and Territories, Head of the Commonwealth", omitting the title "Defender of the Faith".
-Australia, New Zealand and Canada all included a reference to the United Kingdom as well as "Defender of the Faith", but now all of them have dropped the reference to the United Kingdom, and only New Zealand retains the title "Defender of the Faith".
-(Australia dropped both the reference to the United Kingdom and "Defender of the Faith" in 1973; Canada dropped both of them in January 2024; New Zealand dropped the reference to the United Kingdom in 1974.)
-Canada also publishes an official style in the French language.
+Most realms use the form "Queen/King of [nation], and of Her other Realms and Territories, Head of the Commonwealth", omitting the title "Defender of the Faith".
+When in the relevant country, or when acting as monarch thereof, the King or Queen is primarily styled by reference to their 'local' title: as, for example, "King of Australia" while Charles III is acting as such (or present therein).
+Initially, Australia, New Zealand and Canada all also included, in the local royal style, a reference singling out the United Kingdom, additionally, as well as the title "Defender of the Faith"; by 2024, all of them had dropped the reference to the United Kingdom, and only New Zealand still retained the title "Defender of the Faith".
+(Australia removed both the particular reference to the United Kingdom and the style Defender of the Faith in 1973; Canada dropped both of them in January 2024; New Zealand dropped its particular reference to the United Kingdom in 1974.)
+The rules vary according to the laws of the other 14 nations which maintain the monarch as head of state.

+Canada also publishes an official style in the French language; certain other realms likewise have implemented formal styles and titles in local language(s) other than English.